We use the best available science to ensure the survival of Montana's birds and other wildlife.

 Colonial waterbirds are those that share two major characteristics: communal nesting in groups of a few individuals to a few thousand birds, and a reliance on water to sustain their food resources.
 There are 18 colonial waterbird species in Montana that regularly use our marsh vegetation, lush river habitats, trees, islands, and sandbars for nesting.
 However, 2016 marked the first year that evidence of nesting Cattle Egrets* was recorded in the state, raising the count total to 19 species.

-A survey of colonial waterbirds (see species list below) was coordinated by U.S. Fish and Wildlife Service and implemented in our state by Montana Fish, Wildlife and Parks (FWP) during 2009, 2010, and 2011 (for details see Western Colonial Waterbird Survey Protocols).
+From 2009 – 20011, A survey of colonial waterbirds (see species list below) was coordinated by U.S. Fish and Wildlife Service and implemented in our state by Montana Fish, Wildlife and Parks (FWP).

-From 2012-2017, Montana Audubon worked with FWP, Fred Tilly, and others including individual Wildlife Refuge biologists, to continue the surveys in areas considered key sites.
-Montana Audubon and the Montana Bird Conservation Partnership work collaboratively to continue with this effort.
+From 2012-2017, Montana Audubon worked collaboratively with FWP, Fred Tilly, and others including individual Wildlife Refuge biologists, to continue the surveys in areas considered key sites.
+Efforts during 2018 and 2019 were limited to a few Important Bird Area surveys each year, but we hope to gear back up in 2020.
+Below are selected reports and a few species highlights.

 For more information contact Allison Begley, [email protected] 406.444.3370